hubmapconsortium/ccf-releases/v2.0/markdown/ref-organs copy/3d-f-brain.md

-# 3D Reference Organ for Brain, Female v1.2
+# 3D Reference Organ for Brain, Female v1.3

 ### Description
 [This reference organ](https://humanatlas.io/3d-reference-library) was created using data from the "[Allen Human Reference Atlas – 3D, 2020](https://doi.org/10.1002/cne.24080)" representing one half of the human brain (Ding et al., 2016).
 The 141 anatomical structures were mirrored to arrive at a whole human brain (as intended) and resized to fit the Visible Human Male and Female bodies.
-Note that this organ is not licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
-Instead, these terms of use apply: [Allen Institute Terms of Use](https://alleninstitute.org/legal/terms-use).
+In version v1.3, an update in licensing occurred; this brain model is now licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).

 | Label | Value |
 | :------------- |:-------------|